jpreiland/go-ebay/README.md

 6/4/13 - Minor comment additions
 6/5/13 - Added items to To Do list
 6/8/13 - Displays locations that seller is shipping to
-6/9/13 - Displays listing URL
+6/9/13 - Displays listing URL, Item image thumbnail accessible in XMLResponse

 **To Use**
 You must make the following alterations in the code:
 1. Assign your eBay production AppID to appID
 2. Put your search terms into query array
-3. (optional) Specify how many sites to query with for loop in main() (limit to one iteration to only search US eBay site)
+3. (optional) Specify how many sites to query with for loop in main()
 4. (optional) Adjust amount of search results [per site] with num_items